newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 }'
 ```

-You sould get an inference response with the predicted label.
+You should get an inference response with the predicted label.

 # Summary
 In this workshop, you deployed a multi-model inferencing endpoint using AWS Lambda and Amazon EFS.

-When you upload your models to S3, an AWS Lambda function gets triggered and loads the models into an Amazon Elastic File System that is mounted on a second AWS Lambda function that is connected to an API gateway endpoint to perform optical character recognition on images in different laungues.
-When an inference request is sent, based on the language specified, the Lambda function fetches the appropriate language model from mounted EFS and uses that to produce an `predicted_label`.
+When you upload your models to S3, an AWS Lambda function gets triggered and loads the models into an Amazon Elastic File System that is mounted on a second AWS Lambda function that is connected to an API gateway endpoint to perform optical character recognition on images in multiple languages.
+When an inference request is sent, based on the language specified, the Lambda function fetches the appropriate language model from mounted EFS and uses that to produce a `predicted_label`.

 This pattern simplifies your model management using Amazon EFS while providing benefits of Serverless ML in terms of pay-for-use, simple programming model, and reduced operational overhead.